 History, tourist information, and nearby accommodation

-The tower remains remarkably unaltetred until the late 16th or early 17th century, when the upper two storeys were remodelled to create a more comfortable residence.
+The tower remains remarkably unaltered until the late 16th or early 17th century when the upper two storeys were remodelled to create a more comfortable residence.
 Further rebuilding took place from 1653-1686.

 High drama ensued in 1650.
 When Oliver Cromwell invaded Scotland he sent a force under General Lambert to take Neidpath.
-Acounts of what happened next are confused; some say that the castle surrendered without a fight, others that Neidpath held out against the English forces longer than any othe castle south of the Forth.
+Accounts of what happened next are confused; some say that the castle surrendered without a fight, others that Neidpath held out against the English forces longer than any other castle south of the Forth.

 The 8th Lord Hay was created Earl of Tweeddale by Charles II.
 The 2nd Earl made improvements to Neidpath but fell upon financial hard times and was forced to sell the castle to the Duke of Queensberry in 1686.
 In a curious twist of fate William Douglas, the second son of the Duke, married Lady Jean Hay, who had been partly raised at Neidpath, and she was able to return to her childhood home.

-The original 14th century tower was built of two wings, each three storeys high, though laster these were subdividd into five floors.
-The entire first floor is occcupied by the great hall, with the kitchen filling the first-floor wing.
+The original 14th-century tower was built of two wings, each three storeys high, though later these were subdivided into five floors.
+The entire first floor is occupied by the great hall, with the kitchen filling the first-floor wing.
 Other service rooms were cleverly crammed into the thickness of the walls.
-The cellar of the main block housed storage vaults, but the basememnt of the wing was used for a pit prison.
+The cellar of the main block housed storage vaults, but the basement of the wing was used as a pit prison.
 The access hatch of this prison is a lattice grill set in the floor of a chamber off the hall.
 It provides a rather grim reminder that life in medieval times was not always pleasant!